fennar01/lie-detector/README.md

 ## Usage
 - Launch the app and provide access to your webcam.
-- The system will display a live video feed with real-time face detection and sentiment analysis.
+- The system will display a live video feed with real-time face detection, sentiment analysis, and blood perfusion analysis.
-- Additional features (blood perfusion, lie probability, alerts, etc.) will be added soon.
+- Additional features (microexpression detection, lie probability, alerts, etc.) will be added soon.

 ## Contributing
 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.